-• Sustainable transport zone 3: STZ3 reflects the boundary established for Les Quennevais built-up area, 11 as defined in the bridging Island Plan.
+The Town of St Helier STZ reflects the boundary established for the Town of St Helier, as defined in the bridging Island Plan.

-This secondary centre benefits from easy access by foot or bike to schools, shops, services and leisure opportunities.
+• Les Quennevais sustainable transport zone 8: this secondary centre benefits from easy access by foot or bike to schools, shops, services and leisure opportunities.
 It is well-served by public transport and it benefits from an off-road connection for walking and cycling to St Helier, with a link to St Peter.